-We all learned a lot about ourselves last year.
+We all learned a lot about ourselves in the last few years.
 Maybe we learned that our risk tolerance wasn’t nearly what we thought it was, or maybe we learned that six months of an emergency savings wasn’t a good thing to have only on a to-do list.
 With many painful lessons learned, this year is the year to finally commit to financial peace of mind.
 What needs to be done has all been said before, but this year resolve to get the ball in motion and finally breathe a sigh of relief that it is once and for all done.

 Resolve to create a budget: Whether you put it on paper in a three ring binder or you purchase a sophisticated software system, make a budget.
 Tracking what you spend is the only way to see exactly where your money is going and where you can cut back.
 Not only make the budget, but live by the budget.
 Resolve to put your head on the pillow each night and say “I stayed on track”.